Do You Know How to Conduct Effective Leadership Team Meetings?

 An Example Agenda

-One recent high tech client used the following agenda sections to improve their ability to conduct leadership meetings so they could move their strategic priorities forward and create greater levels of team alignment throughout the organization.
+One recent high tech client used the following agenda sections to improve their ability to conduct leadership meetings so they could move their strategic priorities forward and create greater levels of team alignment throughout the organization after their strategy retreat.
 Make sure that you create a leadership meeting agenda and cadence that works for your unique situation.

 - Context and Implications